bradharding/doomretro/SDL2_image-2.7.1/README.txt

 	SDL_Surface *IMG_ReadXPMFromArray(char **xpm);

-An example program 'showimage' is included, with source in showimage.c
+An example program 'showimage' is included, with source in 'examples/showimage.c'

-Documentation is also available online at https://wiki.libsdl.org/SDL_image
+Documentation is also available online at https://wiki.libsdl.org/SDL2_image

 This library is under the zlib License, see the file "LICENSE.txt" for details.

 Note:
 Support for AVIF, JPEG-XL, TIFF, and WebP are not included by default because of the size of the decode libraries, but you can get them by running external/download.sh
-- When building with CMake, you can enable the appropriate SUPPORT_* options defined in CMakeLists.txt.
+- When building with CMake, you can enable the appropriate SDL2IMAGE_* options defined in CMakeLists.txt.
+SDL2IMAGE_VENDORED allows switching between system and vendored libraries.
 - When building with configure/make, you can build and install them normally and the configure script will detect and use them.
 - When building with Visual Studio, you will need to build the libraries and then add the appropriate LOAD_* preprocessor define to the Visual Studio project.
 - When building with Xcode, you can edit the config at the top of the project to enable them, and you will need to include the appropriate framework in your application.